Vector dark matter production during inflation in the gradient-expansion formalism: Equation of motion for longitudinal modes

-Its approximate expression in the limit $\mu\ll 1$ and around the horizon crossing is given by Eq.~\eqref{eq:Q-approx}.
-Far inside the horizon, equation of motion for $\psi_L$ in conformal time $\eta$ takes the oscillator-like form $\psi''_L(\eta,k) + a^2 Q \psi_L(\eta, k)=0$.
-To get a unique positive-frequency solution to this equation, we impose the Bunch--Davies boundary condition \eqref{eq:Bunch-Davies-BC-L}.
-Using Eq.~\eqref{eq:canonical-mode-fn}, we translate it to the boundary condition for the mode function $\mathcal{A}_L$ in Eq.~\eqref{eq:BC-AL}.
-Further, using Eq.~\eqref{eq:eom-AL-system}, we derive the boundary condition for the mode function $\mathcal{D}_L$ in Eq.~\eqref{eq:BC-DL}.
+For the trivial kinetic coupling, $I_1\equiv 1$, this expression coincides with the one reported in Refs.~\cite{Marriott-Best:2025sez,LaRosa:2025woi}.
+In the limit $\mu\ll 1$ and for $k\gtrsim aH$, the expression simplifies to the one in Eq.~\eqref{eq:Q-approx}.
+Far inside the horizon, the equation of motion for $\psi_L$ in conformal time $\eta$ takes the oscillatorlike form $\psi''_L(\eta,k) + a^2 Q \psi_L(\eta, k)=0$.
+To obtain a positive-frequency solution to this equation, we impose the Bunch--Davies boundary condition \eqref{eq:Bunch-Davies-BC-L}.
+Using Eq.~\eqref{eq:canonical-mode-fn}, we translate it to the boundary condition \eqref{eq:BC-AL} for $\mathcal{A}_L$.
+Further, using Eq.~\eqref{eq:eom-AL-system}, we derive the boundary condition \eqref{eq:BC-DL} for $\mathcal{D}_L$.

-By the change of function $\psi_L(z)=x^{1/2}f(x)$ with $x=-z$, we rewrite Eq.~\eqref{eq:eom-psiL-2} in the form of the Bessel equation:
+By changing the function $\psi_L(z)=x^{1/2}f(x)$ where $x=-z$, we rewrite Eq.~\eqref{eq:eom-psiL-2} in the form of the Bessel equation:

-Using the boundary condition \eqref{eq:Bunch-Davies-BC-L}, we find a unique solution to this equation which is expressed in terms of the Hankel function of the first kind, see Eq.~\eqref{eq:psi-L-solution}. \end{widetext}
+Using the boundary condition \eqref{eq:Bunch-Davies-BC-L}, we find a unique solution to this equation, which is expressed in terms of the Hankel function of the first kind; see Eq.~\eqref{eq:psi-L-solution}. \end{widetext}

-\acknowledgments S.~I.~V. is grateful to Professor Oleg Ruchayskiy for his support, useful discussions, and kind hospitality at the Niels Bohr Institute, University of Copenhagen, Denmark, where the final part of this work was done.
-S.~I.~V. is supported by the Erasmus+ Mobility grant KA171-2023.
-A.~V.~L. acknowledges support from the National Research Foundation of Ukraine through Grant No.~2023.01/0077.
-The work of O.~O.~S. was sustained through the SAFE\,---\,Supporting At-Risk Researchers with Fellowships in Europe project, which is funded by the European Union.
-Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union, the European Research Executive Agency (REA).
-Neither the European Union nor the granting authority can be held responsible for them.